A planned worming strategy to optimise flock health and performance

 How does this work?

-Several years of faecal egg count (FEC) testing means Mr Hawke knows there is slight yellow wormer (Group 2-LV) resistance in the flock and no clear drench resistance (Group 3-ML) or white drench resistance (1-BZ).
+Several years of faecal egg count (FEC) testing means Rob knows there is slight yellow wormer (Group 2-LV) resistance in the flock and no clear drench resistance (Group 3-ML) or white drench resistance (1-BZ).

-“This still allows us a certain degree of flexibility with wormer choice and rotation and is a situation we aim to maintain,” says Mr Hawke.
+"This still allows us a certain degree of flexibility with wormer choice and rotation and is a situation we aim to maintain,"he says.

 "An important part of this was opting to start using Zolvix® from Elanco as soon as it was launched.
 As a group 4-AD wormer, it is an important tool to allow us to keep on top of the worm burden.